launchdarkly/python-server-sdk/CONTRIBUTING.md

         pip install -r requirements.txt
         pip install -r test-requirements.txt

-1. Run tests: You'll need redis running locally on its default port of 6379.
+1. When running unit tests, in order for `test_feature_store.py` to run, you'll need all of the supported databases (Redis, Consul, DynamoDB) running locally on their default ports.

 1. If you want integration tests to run, set the ```LD_SDK_KEY``` environment variable to a valid production SDK Key.

 1. ```$ py.test testing```

+1. All code must be compatible with all supported Python versions as described in README.
+Most portability issues are addressed by using the `six` package.
+We are avoiding the use of `__future__` imports, since they can easily be omitted by mistake causing code in one file to behave differently from another; instead, whenever possible, use an explicit approach that makes it clear what the desired behavior is in all Python versions (e.g. if you want to do floor division, use `//`; if you want to divide as floats, explicitly cast to floats).

-Developing with different python versions
+Developing with different Python versions
 -----------------------------------------

 Example for switching to python 3: